Paso2000/Tic_Project/README.md

 Services:
 •	 Login and registration service - User can log in and create a new account
+•	 Registration with a formulario
-•	Film and series streaming platform – A web and mobile application for browsing, streaming films.
+Film and series streaming platform – A web and mobile application for browsing, streaming films.

 Components:
 Contents (film, actor,..)